 So everybody would talk to Charlie.

-Didn't matter what side you were on, because he was friendly and great networker, etc.
+Didn't matter what side you were on because he was friendly and great networker, etc.

 It wasn't an accident that he was in a position to make that happen.

-So I think we're all just being wowed by his legacy as it emerges, and we're we're learning new stuff about it.
+So I think we're all just being wowed by his legacy as it emerges, and we're learning new stuff about it.

 Wow.

-I mean, all you can say about that is wow, that's all from one person.
+I mean, all you can say about that is, wow, that's all from one person.

-Uh actually it is not after Charlie Kirk's assassination.
+It's after Charlie Kirk's assassination.

-And Mario and Offel, I've mentioned before.
+And Mario Noffel, I've mentioned before.

-So Bill Maher was right, and here's what he said.
+So Bill Maher was right.

-Say what you want about them, but they talk to you.
+The right-wingers, say what you want about them, but they talk to you.

 Now, this is one of Bill Maher's best contributions to political discourse.